-‘American Horror Story’ Trailer: Get Really For The ‘Apocalypse’ Boot Camp And ‘Murder House/Coven’ Mash-Up
+‘American Horror Story’ Trailer: Get Ready For The ‘Apocalypse’ Boot Camp And ‘Murder House’/’Coven’ Mash-Up

 Yesterday, FX dropped a teaser trailer for the upcoming Season 8 of their American Horror Story franchise.
-Subtitled, Apocalypse, the trailer didn’t reveal much about the details of the new season but it did definitively confirm that Season 1 and 3 (Murder House and Coven, respectively) would blend in the new season as the world comes to a grinding halt.
+Subtitled, Apocalypse, the trailer didn’t reveal much about the details of the new season, but it did definitively confirm that Season 1 and 3 (Murder House and Coven, respectively) would blend in the new season as the world comes to a grinding halt.

 The new trailer was captioned, “A glimpse of what tomorrow brings…” and, as previously reported by the Inquisitr, it seemed likely that FX was going to reveal more information today.